wp-plugins/better-click-to-tweet/readme.txt

 1. Becomes this in your blog post!

 == Changelog ==

+= 4.3.1 =
+*added Italian language

+= 4.3 =
+* added translation support (internationalization or i18n) to the button on the visual editor.
+Now the entire plugin is translatable!
+* updated swedish, finnish, and spanish language files.

+= 4.2.1 =
+* added German and Swedish translations, updated info in readme with link to instructions for migrating from Click To Tweet to Better Click To Tweet.
+* made minor change to the bcttstyle.css (sample) file that was bugging me on hover.

+= 4.2 =
+* added the ability to specify a custom URL as a shortcode parameter. (more info at the power user tutorial at http://benlikes.us/7r )

+= 4.1.1 =
+* added Russian translation
+* added sample bcttstyle.css file (for moving to the root of the /uploads folder) to assets/css

 = 4.1 =
 * the plugin now looks for a custom css stylesheet before falling back to the default style, giving designers and developers full access to the CSS, without disrupting user experience for folks just looking to plug and play.